 . = 0.05, * = 0.01, ** = 0.001, *** <0.001; Adjusted for Race, Income, and Education

-Adjusted regression model with single aggregated trauma predictor
+Adjusted regression model with total number of traumatic events experienced

 Number of adverse experiences was a statistically significant predictor of mental illness [OR=1.56, 95% CI 1.43, 1.70], indicating that with each additional reported adverse experience, an incarcerated woman has approximately 56% greater odds of also reporting a mental illness.
 Being Black was also statistically significant and showed a protective effect [OR=0.59, 95% CI 0.47, 0.75].
 The overall model was statistically significant [X2(10) = 156.78, p<0.05], and correctly predicted cases of mental illness 54% of the time, while correctly predicting those without mental illness 72% of the time.
-However, according to a significant Hosmer Lemeshow test, this model was not an appropriate fit for the data.
+However, the Hosmer Lemeshow test was run to assess whether the model was an appropriate fit for representing the relationship between trauma and mental illness.
+When computed, the test was statistically significant (p<0.05).
+This means there is not enough evidence to support that this particular model represents how trauma influences mental illness..